A Culinary Tour de France

 This evening you are free to make your own plans for dinner, we will of course give you any advice you need.
 Dinner is for your own account tonight.

-9:30 After breakfast we depart for le Cité du Chocolat home to the best chocolate in the world, Valrhona.
-After a guided tour we enjoy a chocolate tasting.
+We head to le Cité du Chocolat home to the best chocolate in the world, Valrhona.

 8.00 Early departure after breakfast to the City of Lights, Paris.

 14.00 We take part in a cheese and wine tasting workshop in a 17th century cave.